 With the identified research questions, the research design is qualitative research employing a multiple case study approach.
-The approach's fundamental goal is to describe the nature of the particular case [7].
-As previously indicated, this study examined how school leaders perceived themselves as resilient leaders, hence, qualitative approaches are most helpful in researching to gather information based on human perceptions and understanding, and the desire to understand an event or perception drives the need for qualitative methodologies to make something better [32].
-In addition, qualitative research works to identify the quality and themes of the replies or data instead of quantifying the numerical data.
-The qualitative data including participant observation data, documents, and interviews was used to comprehend and explain social phenomena [34].
-Thus, the researchers chosen this method primarily because through it, the researchers will be able to gather data directly from the three (3) cases of School Principals managing Integrated Schools focusing on the presentation of the common and distinct experiences of being resilient leaders with the changes in school management.
-In this study, an in-depth interview was conducted with the participants and the key informants.
-The researchers also used other secondary sources of data such as observations and documents.
+The goal is to describe the nature of each case based on participants' interviews and the supporting opinions of the informants [8].
+As previously indicated, this study examined how school leaders perceived themselves as resilient leaders, hence, qualitative approaches are most appropriatein gathering information based on human perceptions and understanding.
+It also desires to understand an event or perception drive that needs qualitative methodologies to saturate the data[42].
+In addition, qualitative research works identify the quality and themes of the gathered data instead of quantifying the numerical data.
+Thus, the researchers chose this method primarily because it collected data directly from the three (3) cases of school heads in integrated schools about the unique characteristics, experiences, coping mechanisms, and policy recommendations as resilient leaders.